mattdavida/ue4ss-Installer/README.md

 This is a community installer.
 It is not affiliated with Epic Games or the UE4SS project.

+The public Windows build is on [Nexus Mods](https://www.nexusmods.com/mortalshell2/mods/96).

 <p align="center">
   <img src="Assets/ue4ss-installer-hero.png" alt="UE4SS Installer" width="520" />
 </p>